 Sadly, if you’re a wild camping enthusiast, you won’t be able to set up your camp just anywhere you want in Scotland.
-While it’s true that Scotland, unlike Northern Ireland, Wales, and England, isn’t encumbered by laws and restrictions that forbid wild camping, some irresponsible campers have caused tensions to rise over the recent years.
+While it’s true that wild camping in Scotland, unlike Northern Ireland, Wales, and England, isn’t encumbered by laws and restrictions that forbid wild camping, some irresponsible campers have caused tensions to rise over recent years.

-The result of this is that wild camping in some areas of Scotland, like the famous Loch Lomond and the Trossachs National Park, now can’t be done without special permission.
-In other words, it is possible to wild camp in almost all unenclosed spaces in the UK’s northernmost country, but wild campers need to be extra cautious while doing so.
+Wild camping in some areas of Scotland, like the famous Loch Lomond and the Trossachs National Park, can’t be done without special permission.
+In other words, it is possible to wild camp in almost all of Scotland, but wild campers need to be cautious while doing so.

 But still, just like when it comes to camping in other regions of the UK, camping in Scotland should not be done without researching whether you need to obtain permission for a specific area first.
 Of course, you also need to be a responsible wild camper and work extra hard to ensure that the spot you’ve chosen for your camp looks exactly the same as it did once you’re gone.

 Obviously, those not using a vehicle for their wild camping adventures can enjoy slightly more freedom.
 While you won’t be able to pitch your tent in somebody’s play park or garden, Scotland’s right-to-roam regulations allow adventurers to use the majority of spaces for camping thanks to a mutual trust that is supported by something called SOAC – the Scottish Outdoor Access Code.

 Nowadays, every individual has the right to roam the Scottish countryside thanks to the Land Reform Act (2003).
 In other words, people who want to explore the Scottish wilderness can absolutely do so for as long as they don’t abuse this entitlement.